The Sweet Far Thing

 The Sweet Far Thing is a novel by Libba Bray that was released on December 26, 2007.
-It is the sequel to the best-selling A Great and Terrible Beauty and Rebel Angels.
+It is the sequel to the best-selling A Great and Terrible Beauty and Rebel Angels, following a year after Gemma Doyle's arrival at Spence Academy.

-It has been a year of change since Gemma Doyle first arrived at the foreboding Spence Academy.
-Her mother murdered and her father a laudanum addict, Gemma has relied on her unsuspected strength and has discovered an ability to travel to an enchanted world called the Realms, where dark magic runs wild.
-Despite certain peril, Gemma has bound the magic to herself and forged unlikely new alliances.
-Now, as Gemma approaches her London debut, the time has come to test these bonds.

-The Order—the mysterious group her mother was once part of—is grappling for control of the Realms, as is the Rakshana.
-Spence's burned East Wing is being rebuilt, but why now?
-Gemma and her friends see Pippa, but she is not the same.
-And their friendship faces its gravest trial as Gemma must decide once and for all what role she is meant for.

 Plot

 The prologue begins with two men who are searching a river in London (three years before the events of the book) for dead bodies to fence any jewelry or money left upon them.
 They come across the body of a girl wearing a crescent moon amulet identical to Gemma's own.

 At Spence academy Gemma struggles to open the Realms.
 Pressure builds on her as her friends plot to use her magic to alter the courses of their lives.
 But after much struggling Gemma finds a backdoor-like entry into the Realms.
 By touching a mysterious stone unearthed during the reconstruction of the east wing of Spence Gemma can enter the Realms.
 There Gemma, Felicity, and Ann find Pippa among a group of girls she claims to have saved from entering the Winterlands.
 Pippa leads the group of girls and attempts to teach them manners in a similar fashion that she was taught at Spence.

 Pippa asks Gemma to help her cross over from the Realms into a heaven-like area but finds that she cannot because she has been in the Realms too long.
 This causes her a great deal of distress and a guilt-ridden Gemma begins giving her an allowance of magic to help her get through the sadness.